Communist Party of India (Marxist–Leninist) Red Star

-The Communist Party of India (Marxist Leninist) Red Star (in brief CPI (ML) Red Star) was formed in 2009 merging with various factions of CPI (ML), following the Bhopal Special Conference in 2009. with K N Ramachandran as the General Secretary, who has been reelected to the post in the 9th, 10th and 11th Congresses of the Party, which were held in 2011 at Bhubaneswar (Odisha) in 2015 at Lucknow (Uttar Pradesh) & 2018 at Bengaluru (Karnataka) 5respectively.
+The Communist Party of India (Marxist–Leninist) Red Star (in brief CPI(ML) Red Star) is a political party in India.
+Red Star was formed in 2009 merging with various factions of CPI(ML), following the Bhopal Special Conference in 2009 with K N Ramachandran as the General Secretary, who has been reelected to the post in the 9th, 10th and 11th Congresses of the Party, which were held in 2011 at Bhubaneswar (Odisha) in 2015 at Lucknow (Uttar Pradesh) and in 2018 at Bengaluru (Karnataka) respectively.